 Healthy Weight Center

 I`m a 22 year old college student and have gained 40+ pounds in the last 6-8 months.
 I am not on any medications and do not have any abnormal stress.
-I am concerned to why this may be happening.
+Why is this happening?

 That's a significant weight gain for one year.
 The lifestyle of a college student often results in some weight gain, but 40 pounds is excessive, particularly if it can't be explained by